tdlib/td/example/android/README.md

 If you want to update TDLib to a newer version, you need to run only the script `./build-tdlib.sh`.

 You can specify different OpenSSL version as the fourth parameter to the script `./build-openssl.sh`.
-By default OpenSSL 1.1.1 is used because of much smaller binary footprint than newer OpenSSL versions.
+By default OpenSSL 1.1.1 is used because of much smaller binary footprint and better performance than newer OpenSSL versions.

 You can build TDLib against shared standard C++ library by specifying "c++_shared" as the fourth parameter to the script `./build-tdlib.sh`.
 This can reduce total application size if you have a lot of other C++ code and want it to use the same shared library.

+Alternatively, you can use Docker to build TDLib for Android.
+Use `docker build --output tdlib .` to build the latest TDLib commit from Github, or `docker build --build-arg COMMIT_HASH=<commit-hash> --output tdlib .` to build specific commit.
+The output archives will be placed in the tdlib directory as specified.